 In 1946, Grove House Nursery was founded in the old pavilion of the Froebel College Estate.
 It closed in 1960 for a variety of reasons.
 The building plan for the 1950s focused on providing classrooms for the pupils who boarded in Main House.
 Between 1951 and 1954 the eponymous ‘Long Corridor’ classrooms were built in two sections: 1951, costing £9,414, and 1954, costing £8,181.
 In 1964 the half size Gymnasium, costing £12,427, was built adjacent to these classrooms and a Dining Room was added to the Service Wing in 1968.

-During 1988, Macleod House, the Prep School, was partially housed in a four-roomed demountable opened by Miss Sheila Macleod; the remaining classes were held in the Lodge and the four large classrooms in Main House.
+During 1988, Macleod House, the Prep School, was partially housed in a four-roomed demountable opened by Miss Sheila Macleod; the remaining classes were held in the Lodge and three large classrooms in Main House.
 The original open-air swimming pool was enclosed during this year; it has been restored and refurbished many times since.

 In 1989 Godolphin and Latymer School donated a demountable for the Senior School’s Humanities subjects and this was positioned at the end of the playing fields adjacent to the Froebel College site.
 With the support of the PTA, the Pavilion was converted to house the Mathematics Department and in order to ensure the safe passage of pupils over Clarence Lane, a footbridge was built, which was financed by IFEI.
 In 1998 the adjacent disused greenhouses were demolished to make way for an all-weather sports court adjacent to the Pavilion.